I See Stars: Phases, departure of Gregerson, Johnson's second exit, and Treehouse (2015–18)

 On July 31, 2015, the band announced their newest release, Phases, an album centered around re-imagining songs from previous releases with an acoustic, clean style.

-The band would also include four cover songs on the track-list.
+The band also included four cover songs on the track list.
 As well as announcing the all acoustic album, I See Stars announced they would be headlining an acoustic tour known as the "Phases Tour".
-After the release of the album rhythm guitarist Jimmy Gregerson, was kicked out of the band for reasons never stated, and subsequently became a touring member of Metro Station.
+After the release of the album Jimmy Gregerson left the band for reasons never stated and subsequently became a touring member of Metro Station.
 Although it was revealed on his Instagram account that he had actually been kicked out of the band during Warped Tour 2015, this information was not made public until at least a month after his departure and was later confirmed once again in December 2015, via Twitter.
-Unclean vocalist and keyboardist Zach Johnson did not appear on Phases, nor did he tour with the band in support of it.
+Zach Johnson did not appear on Phases, nor did he tour with the band in support of it.

 On December 22, 2015, the band released a short teaser video for a forthcoming headline tour of the US, which also included a teaser of new material expected for release in 2016.
-It's unclear whether this would be a one-off song, or come from a forthcoming EP or album.
-On the same day Gregerson and Johnson made separate posts on their Instagram accounts announcing that they had been released from the band a few months ago, although neither of them officially explained what led up to their departure.
-Johnson later announced in the same post that he had formed a new band called Therefore Farewell which he soon left and formed djent band Outer Glow.
-It was later stated that clean vocalist Devin Oliver will be taking over both clean and unclean vocal duties, while drummer Andrew Oliver would be switching to keyboards and taking up some of Devin's cleans and Zach's unclean vocals.
+On the same day, Gregerson and Johnson made separate posts on their Instagram accounts stating that they had been released from the band a few months ago, although neither of them officially explained what led to their departure.
+It was later stated that Devin Oliver would take over both clean and unclean vocals and that Andrew Oliver would become the band's keyboardist and take over more vocal duties.

-It was officially announced on the band's Facebook page that their fifth album, entitled Treehouse will be released on June 17.
+It was officially announced on the band's Facebook page that their fifth album, entitled Treehouse, would be released on June 17.
 The band participated in the "10 Years In The Black" Tour with Asking Alexandria, Born of Osiris, After the Burial, Upon a Burning Body, and Bad Omens.
 They then headlined another tour entitled the "Treehouse" Tour.

 On April 6, 2018, the band released a brand new EP which contained acoustic renditions of songs from Treehouse.